 - One theory suggests that Dr. Kahl's absence from the party in the Good Ending has a rather depressing reason behind it he's lost his finest creation, one that was advanced enough to not only gain sentience, but effectively become a living creature thanks to the soul it held.

 - Introduced following the Switch version's release, battle Sally Stageplay and stand on both cherubs on the sides until they stop moving during the first phase.
-Her fiancé will be crushed to death with the chandelier, and she will cut the first phase short to rush to her fiancé's side and cry.
+Her fiancé will be crushed to death with the chandelier, and she will cut the first phase short to rush to his side and cry.
 In the next phase, instead of standing in front of a happy home full of babies, she's in front of a convent, where irate nuns throw their rulers at you.